Imlemer/python-const/README.md

 # Info

-The program uses the "watchpoints" module to track changes of variables and raise an error if a constant changes
+The program uses the "watchpoints" library to track changes of variables and raise an error if a constant changes

 # Guide